 The combination of vinegar and bicarbonate of soda is really key for this batter too, as the acidic vinegar and alkali bicarb will react in the mixture and make the cake rise – this is how you can make a sponge rise successfully without eggs!

-I made these Vegan Chocolate Baked Donuts using Lakeland‘s Mini Doughnuts Tin.
+I made these Vegan Chocolate Baked Donuts using Lakeland‘s Mini Doughnuts Tin, which they very kindly sent me.
 I really recommend the Lakeland tin – it’s so handy to use as the donuts pop out really easily afterwards.
 Having a donut tin in your kitchen can be really useful as you can easily bake some yummy donuts that are so much healthier than their deep-fried counterparts!

 I found the amount of batter I used was just enough to fill the whole donut tin, but if you have some left over you can put them into cupcake cases and make some cupcakes.
 And of course, if you don’t have a donut tin, this batter works really well for cupcakes, just remember to adjust the cooking time as necessary!

 The final (optional but highly recommended) step for these donuts is a delicious 3-ingredient glaze – it’s shiny, perfectly sticky, and melts in your mouth – what more could you ask of a glaze?
 Then if you fancy, you can finish it off with a flourish of rose petals, crushed pistachios, desiccated coconut, cacao nibs or freeze-dried berries!

 If you liked these donuts, check out my Matcha Baked Donuts!

 Looking for more chocolate treats?
 You might like my:

 - Mississippi Mud Pie

 If you try out this recipe or anything else from my blog, I’d really love to hear any feedback!
 Please give it a rating, leave a comment, or tag a photo #rhiansrecipes on Instagram!
 Thank you.